 At first glance, the correlation of these seemingly disparate items is unclear.
-But look a little closer—as any good product professional will—and the relationships become crystal clear.
+But look a little closer, and the relationships become crystal clear.

 Early adopters of big-data analytics have proven the benefits of leveraging information.
-Companies with the most advanced analytics capabilities outperform their competitors by wide margins and are twice as likely to be in the top quartile of financial performance within their industries, according to survey results from management consulting firm Bain & Company.
+Companies with the most advanced analytics capabilities outperform their competitors by wide margins.
+They are twice as likely to be in the top quartile of financial performance within their industries, according to survey results from management consulting firm Bain & Company.

-“For companies that do it right, data is a way to learn who customers are, what they want, and what motivates them to either stick around or go to a competitor,” said Philip Alexander, PMC-IV, CEO of Pragmatic Institute.
+“For companies that do it right, data is a way to learn who customers are, what they want and what motivates them to either stick around or go to a competitor,” said Philip Alexander, CEO of Pragmatic Institute.
 “Insights-driven companies are using this constant feedback to build better products—and it’s giving them a competitive edge.”

 “Here’s the reality: 80% of all customer data is wasted.
 It’s completely unused,” he said.
 “We made the decision to get into the data business to help product leaders get a better understanding of the rich repository of information available to them—and show them how to use that information to deliver better business results.
 But achieving this requires a fundamental shift in how product managers relate to and interact with data.”